 Category: Wild Food Recipes

+Urban Foraging is increasingly relevant for a number of reasons.
 Through this piece, we’re going to take a deep dive into everything Urban Foraging.
-When most people think of foraging, they most likely imagine scenes of rural idyll and striding out into unspoilt wild places far from the madding crowd.
-However, according to Government statistics 83% of the UK population…
+When most people think of foraging, they probably imagine scenes of rural idyll.
+They imagine striding out into unspoilt, wild places, far from the madding crowd.…

 Foraging in October is one of my favourite months to forage in, there’s fungi everywhere and it’s still mild enough for fresh greens and herbs.
 The weather can be really variable in October, some days it’s sunny and warm and the next day it’s an amber weather warning.
 The days…